Ily3s/Hexeng2D/README.md

 <ins>**Notes :**</ins>

-- For the moment, Hexeng2D only supports 32 bits architectures
+- For the moment, Hexeng2D (officially) supports only Windows
 - The recommanded configuration is Visual Studio on Windows
 - The only tested configuration is :
     - OS : Windows 10
-    - Architecture : Win32
+    - Architecture : Win32, x64
     - IDE : Visual Studio 16 2019
     - Plateforms : Debug, Release
     - GPU : Nvidia GTX 1050, latest drivers